Skip to Content

 Washington is one of the best places to visit in the US

-As for the festivals, the two significant annual events in DC are the Cherry Blossom Festival in the spring and July 4th celebrations in the summer.
+History enthusiasts can view the nation’s founding documents at the National Archives Museum.
+Notable annual events include the Cherry Blossom Festival in spring and July 4th celebrations in summer.

 Things to do in Washington DC